voideditor/void/CONTRIBUTING.md

 npm install
 ```

-4. Build the project.
-We created this build command so that we could run React in vscode - it converts `sidebar/index.tsx` into a CSS/JS bundle in `dist/`.
+4. Compile the React by running `npm run build`.
+We created this build command to convert `sidebar/index.tsx` into `dist/`.

 ```
 npm run build